stazisms/DylannRat/README.md

 Do **not** deploy it against systems you do not own or have explicit permission to test.

 ---
+## Pull requests

+- make one if u want 2 fix any issues revolving around the project or any feature additions
+---

 ## Features
 - discord grabber